Up (2009 film): Critical response

 The relationship between Carl and his wife Ellie has been praised in several media outlets.
 In his book Disney, Pixar, and the Hidden Message of Children's Films, author M. Keith Booker described the love between Carl and Ellie as touching.
-While also describing the scene of the two of them aging as a "masterpiece of its own kind," he was not sure how much children would appreciate the scene, commenting that his son was squirming in his seat during the scene.
+While also describing the scene of the two of them aging as a "masterpiece of its own kind", he was not sure how much children would appreciate the scene, commenting that his son was squirming in his seat during the scene.
 Reelviews editor James Berardinelli praised their relationship, stating that it brought a tear to his eye in a way no animated film has done, including anything by famed anime director Hayao Miyazaki.
 Ann Hornaday praised the prologue, describing it as "worthy of Chaplin in its heartbreaking poignancy."
 Chicago Tribune editor Michael Phillips praised the scene, describing it as an emotional and cinematic powerhouse, and that he also was nearly moved to tears.
 However, Salon editor Stephanie Zacharek criticized the love between Carl and Ellie, describing their marriage as resembling a dental adhesive commercial more than a real relationship.

-Edward Asner was praised in several media outlets for his portrayal of Carl.
+Asner was praised in several media outlets for his portrayal of Carl.
 San Francisco Chronicle editor Mick LaSalle praised Asner as a great choice due to having a grumpiness to his voice that is not truly grumpy, but rather coming from a protective stance.
 Entertainment Weekly editor Lisa Schwarzbaum praised Asner's acting, stating that he has a "Lou Grant authority" to his voice.
 Time editor Richard Corliss stated that Asner had the "gruffness and deadpan comic timing to bring Carl to life."
 The Boston Globe editor Ty Burr concurred with this, stating that his Lou Grant-like voice had not diminished with time.
 USA Today editor Claudia Puig praised Asner's delivery, describing it as superb.